The ultimate guide to brand awareness

-Of course, you want to display only positive mentions on your website.
-Don’t worry, we got you covered.
+You want to display only positive mentions about your products or services on your website.
+Don’t worry; we got you covered.

 Brand24 offers sentiment analysis option.
 In the Mentions tab, on the right side of the screen, you’ll find a slider that will filter the mentions according to their sentiment.

-You can analyse only positive mentions with your predefined keyword and group them together.
+You can analyse only positive mentions with your predefined keyword and group them.

-Once you’re done with choosing the right testimonials for building brand awareness, click on Create a new widget.
+Once you’re done with choosing the right testimonials, click on Create a new widget.

 You will be redirected to widget creation wizard, where you can adjust the widget visually.
-Then the tool will generate a code you can easily implement on your website.
+Then the tool will generate a piece of code you can quickly implement on your website.